 Italian Mid-Century Decorative Ceramic Bowl by Guido Gambone (circa 1950s)

-Decorative Italian blue ceramic bowl / ashtray / vide-poche by Guido Gambone (circa 1950s).
-But who would flick their cigarette ashes in such a work of art?
+Decorative Italian ceramic bowl by Guido Gambone (circa 1950s).
+Decorated on the inside with stylised profile and laurel wreath motif reminiscent of a decorated Roman Legion soldier.
+The only thing missing is 'SPQR', the symbolic abbreviated phrase referring to the government of the ancient Roman Republic.
+The piece may have been designed as an ashtray in its day but who would flick cigarette ashes in such a work of art?
 Pas moi!
-Decorated on the inside with stylised, opposing faces in thick, indigo blue and oatmeal coloured glazes, the outer surface is solid indigo and the lip in oatmeal with lines on two sides.
-The form retains its pressed-clay look having both cigarette notches created with thumbprint pressure.
-The overall impression is of a modern work of art and museum piece.
+While the inside decoration references Ancient Rome, the outer surface is purely modern in design and colour.
+The upper lemon yellow portion is complemented by a lower band of concentric circular stripes on its lower body.
+The overall impression is of a modern work of art that would certainly feel at home as a museum piece.
 Gambone pushed ceramic as a medium for art in its own right (ref: 'Alla Moda - Italian Ceramics of the 1950s - 70s' by Mark Hill), with this piece being no exception.
 The bowl is utterly charming - pure, collectible Guido Gambone.
 Signed on underside: 'Gambone Italy' with trademark donkey maker's mark.
 Please see the many photos accompanying this listing.
-Upon request a video of the piece may be provided.
+Upon request a video of the piece will be provided.
 This gallery has several ceramic pieces by Guido Gambone on this platform which may be bought as a set.

 About the Artist: Guido Gambone (1909–1969) is one of the most prominent Italian ceramicists of the 20th century.
 Guido Gambone defined a unique style in which he fused traditional ceramic methods with amorphous forms that echoed equally the art of the past and of his modern day.
 His dynamic objects, in which he often experimented with glazes and patterns, garnered great popularity and today are treasured holdings in private and museums collections such as the one at the Brooklyn Museum in New York.